aws-amplify/docs/sdk/ios/api.md

 #### AppSync APIs Created Using the CLI

-Navigate in your terminal to an XCode project directory and run the following:
+Navigate in your terminal to an Xcode project directory and run the following:

 ```terminal
 $amplify init     ## Select iOS as your platform